oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

         operations:
           configure: scripts/my_own_configure.sh
 ```
+### 7.2.1 Node template directives

+As described in the section above, a node template supports the following 3 directives
+used by the TOSCA resolver to populate nodes in the representation graph.
+- `create` is the default directive, assumed if no directives are defined.
+  The resolver is creating the node based on the node template with the specified
+  properties, attributes, and interface implementations.
+- `select` is the directive that specifies that a node from a representation graph
+  external to this service should be selected and added into this service representation
+  graph.
+The node is not duplicated and its properties, attributes, interfaces and outgoing
+  relationships cannot be changed.
+Nevertheless, this node can become the target of incoming
+  relationships within this representation graph.
+The symbolic name of the node is an alias
+  by which this node is accessible in this representation graph.
+  - The only keyname that is relevant for the resolver if the `select` directive is used is the
+    `node_filter`, which is used to select a suitable node.
+All the others (e.g. property assginments,
+    interface implementations, requirements, etc.) are ignored.
+  - As the `node_filter` is only relevant for the `select` directive, it should not be present
+    if the `select` directive is not present.
+Note that if the `node_filter` is missing then
+    the selection will be based solely on the node type.
+  - A detailed description of the `node_filter` is given in the [Node Filter Definition Section](#node-filter-definition).
+- `substitute` is the directive that specifies that this node's realization and behaviour
+  should be realized by an internal service created from a substitution template.
+The substituted
+  node is also denoted as an abstract node within this specification.
+  - A node representation for the substituted node will be created and added to the representation
+    graph of the top-level service, and can be accessed in the top-level service via its symbolic name
+    as any other node representation.
+Within the the top-level service scope none of the substitution
+    service details are visible.
+    - The substituted node properties are defined from the property assignments, its relationships are establised from
+      requirements, and the node can be target of other relationships.
+  - A service is created from the substitution template habving its own representation graph and associated to the
+    substituted node in the top-level service.
+     - The properties of the substituted node may become inputs to the substitution service if such a
+       substitution mapping is defined.
+     - The attributes of the substituted node will receive the output values of the substitution service
+       if such substitution mapping is defined.
+Otherwise their value will remain undefined.
+  - As the behaviour of the substituted node is deferred to the substition service, any implementation
+    of the interfaces in the node template are ignored.
+To connect a behaviour to the interfae operations
+    and notifications they or must be mapped to workflows in the subtition service (which then provide the "implementation").
+  - A detailed description of the substitution mechanism is given in the [Substitution Section](#substitution).

+Note that several directives can be specified in a list.
+The TOSCA resolver will attempt to use them in
+the right sequence.
+If not possible to fulfill the first in the list, it will try with the second, and so on.
+For example `directives: select, substitute, create` means that first the resolver will try to find a node that
+matches the `node_filter` within its available scope.
+If not found, it will try to find a suitable substitution
+template that matches this node.
+If not found, it will finally try to create a new node from the node template
+definition.

 ## 7.3 Relationship Type <a name=relationship-type></a>

 A *relationship type* is a reusable entity that defines the structure